ibm-cloud-docs/vpc/block_storage_is_faq.md

 Backup snapshots, simply called "backups", are automatically-created snapshots using the Backup for VPC service.
 For more information, see [About Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).

+### What is restoring a volume from a snapshot?
+{: faq}
+{: #faq-block-storage-restore-vol}

+Restoring from a snapshot creates a new, fully-provisioned boot or data volume.
+You can restore boot and data volumes during instance creation or by modifying an existing instance.
+For data volumes, you can also use the `volumes` API to restore an unattached data volume.
+For more information, see [Restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore).

 ## Performance questions
 {: #block-storage-vpc-performance-questions}